 Too bad devs haven’t made the story in similar parody way.
 Or rather, they did – not making the story at all.
 Just a short tale about Dredmor – the lich, who has awakened on the lowest level of the dungeon and must be destroyed.
 No NPC or dialogs.
 The only side-quests you can receive from the goddess Inconsequencia after praying to her statue.

 There are two other gods, but they don’t even talk.
 Krong just upgrades (or degrades, if you’re unlucky) weapons on his anvils.
 And Lutefisk just grants some stuff if you put some stuff in Horadric Lutefisk Cube.

 There are also modding capabilities.
 If you buy the game on Steam, you should definitely look at Steam Workshop.
 It’s not that hard to create new items, monsters, and even rooms.
 Or you can just add stuff created by other users.

 No such thing as a perfect game

-Honestly, the absence of a compelling story is the biggest DoD flaw, in my opinion.
-Yes, levels are random, but each has own theme and monsters.
+Honestly, the absence of a compelling story is the biggest Dungeons of Dredmor flaw, in my opinion.
+Yes, levels are random, but each has its own theme and monsters.
 Why devs haven’t added some Dredmor’s “generals” as bosses or special quests?
 Though maybe I’m just too picky.

 Still, devs also missed a few important things in the tutorial.
 For players, who are familiar with the rogue-like genre and its conventions, it’s no big deal, but for the newcomers, it’s not obvious how to deal with gods, for example.
 There is also counter-intuitive ability to swap places with allied monsters when you move to their tiles using a keyboard (but not the mouse – it just makes you attack them).
 I mean, if you make a tutorial at all, why omit such important things?